nbeaver/cmd_oysters/README.rst

 - What does the term ``component command`` refer to?

+One of the greatest strength of shell commands is that they can be piped together, evaluated to supply arguments to other commands, or even taken directly as arguments to other commands.

+These composite commands consist of more than one component command, which may be executable in the filesystem or shell builtins.

 - What's the difference between commands and invocations?

-Often times, there are multiple ways to write the same command, such as long flag/short flag versions, or a different order of arguments, or just a different method, e.g. removing a file in the current directory named ``-`` using either ``rm ./-`` or ``rm -- -``.
+Often times, there are multiple ways to write the same command, such as long flag/short flag versions, a different order of arguments, or just a different method, e.g. removing a file in the current directory named ``-`` using either ``rm ./-`` or ``rm -- -``.

+Since these use the same component commands, it makes sense to group them together than list them redundantly as separate commands.
-Rather than list these as separate commands, they are grouped together as equivalent invocations of the same command.
+These are said to be equivalent invocations of the same command.

-If there is a similar command that uses different component commands, it must be listed as a different command, not an equivalent invocation: e.g. ``unlink -`` will accomplish the same thing, but it must be listed as a different command.
+If there is a similar command that uses different component commands, it must be listed as a different command, not an equivalent invocation: e.g. ``unlink -`` will accomplish the same thing as ``rm ./-``, but it must be listed as a different command.
+However, they can be `cross-referenced`_.

+.. _cross-referenced: `Cross-referencing`_

 - Is it ok for command invocations to span multiple lines?